UoB-HPC/SimEng/docs/sphinx/developer/components/pipeline/units.rst

 Within the fetch unit is a loop buffer that can store a configurable number of Macro-Ops.
 The loop buffer can be pulled from instead of memory if a loop is detected.
 This avoids the need to re-request data from memory if a branch is taken and increases the throughput of the fetch unit.

-Each entry of the loop buffer is the encoding of the Macro-Op, therefore, when supplying an instruction from the loop buffer, the pre-decoding step must still be performed.
+Each entry of the loop buffer is the encoding of the Macro-Op.
+Therefore, when supplying an instruction from the loop buffer, the pre-decoding step must still be performed.
 This was required to avoid any issues with multiple instantiations of the same instruction editing eachothers class members.

 The Loop buffer has four states: